 - Ionology’s Digital Transformation Framework

-A successful digital transformation strategy sets out how business technology will enable the organisation to reach its objectives.
-No matter how cutting edge the systems, without a clear path to positive ROI, there will be no digital transformation to speak of.
-Although each path is unique, there are common denominators which should guide a company’s digital transformation journey including:
+A successful digital transformation strategy sets out how business technology will help the organisation reach its business objectives.
+No matter how groundbreaking the technology, without a clear path to ROI, there is no real transformation.
+Here are common denominators to help guide a company’s digital transformation strategy:

 - An evaluation of the marketplace, as well as supplier and customer relationships